-Students will start the program by declaring an emphasis in Fiction, Poetry, or Creative Nonfiction.
+Students have the option to declare an emphasis in Fiction, Poetry, or Creative Nonfiction, or they may take coursework in multiple genres.
 All in all, you’ll complete 48 credit hours of coursework through the online MFA curriculum.
 Your coursework will center around workshop classes, literature classes, and craft classes.
 Here’s a sneak peek at a few of them:

 - Breaking the Fourth Wall

 - Memoir Chapter Workshop

 MFA students at Lindenwood have a huge chance to supplement their coursework with extracurriculars within the department.
 For example, students can work as editorial assistants for Lindenwood Review, the school’s literary journal.
 This is a great way to add some editorial experience onto your resume.

 A private research university in Connecticut, Fairfield University holds close ties with the Jesuit Catholic tradition.
 Out of its total student body of around 5,200, close to 1,000 of them are postgraduate students.
 It ranks as one of the top Northern Regional Universities in the US.

 At Fairfield University, you’ll engage in a low residency MFA in Creative Writing program.
 You’ll have the option to concentrate your studies in one genre: poetry, fiction, creative nonfiction, or screenwriting.
 While most of the degree is self-guided, you’ll meet for semiannual residencies in Mystic, Conn.
 You can take your genre concentration a step further with a sub-focus in:

 Typically students complete this MFA program in four semesters.
 However, with the Prior Learning Assessment option, you’ll have the chance to finish the degree in three semesters.
 This option allows you to receive a full semester of credit for work that you have already written or published.